SammyLin/redactor-rails/README.md

-# Redactor::Rails
+# Rails 3.2 Integration for Redactor

-TODO: Write a gem description
+The redactor-rails gem integrates the [Redactor](http://redactorjs.com/) editor with the Rails 3.2 asset pipeline.

 ## Installation